withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Tracking your progress

 At the end of each lesson, there is a checklist for moving on so you can be sure you are familiar with the knowledge and skills covered on each page.
 If you choose to complete these checklists, your progress will be visible on the Progress Status page.

-If you are a more experienced developer, you can skim the page headings and review this checklist at the _start_ of each lesson to determine whether you might want to skip ahead.

 ## Before you go